Attachment Wounds and Relational Trauma

 • Experiencing relationships that include rupture and repair

-With the right support, your nervous system can learn that connection does not have to mean danger.
+With the right support, your nervous system can learn that connection doesn’t have to mean danger.

 A Gentle Invitation

-I offer a free consultation call to explore whether trauma-informed therapy using EMDR and IFS could support you in healing relational trauma and building safer, more secure connections.
+I offer a free consultation call to explore whether EMDR and IFS therapy could help you:

-There is no pressure—just space to be heard and to see if working together feels like a good fit.
+No pressure—just space to be heard and decide if working together feels like a good fit.

 Previous